liashchynskyi/neuronix/pre_trained/README.md

 # Pre-trained models

 The following models have been trained for classification of cytological and histological images.
-The following table contains model scores after **evaluation of the test data (15% of all data)**. ****Those percents are not about classification.**** Classification score start from 55% to 100%.
+The following table contains model scores after **evaluation of the test data (15% of all data)**. ****Those percents are not about classification scores.**** Classification score start from 55% to 100%.

 ## File naming (for updated files)